Titiksh-07/Portfolio-Construction-and-Analysis/README.md

 ```

 ## Assets
-First I will select the assets I want in my portfolio, this will be done manually although there can be advanced methods of doing this but right now I don't know how to do it and it's not my goal too, so I will first select a bunchg of ETFs from Yahoo Finance and then check their previous performances and run a backtest too, then I will execute the suitable portfolio weights in a simulated IBKR account which currently has $1000000 balance in it.
-I will rebalnce this portfolio on quarterly basis.
-This is the first portfolio I am running a forward test in but as I learn more and gather more knowlege and ideas I will do some much more advanced type of long term portfolio executions.
+First I will select the assets I want in my portfolio, this will be done manually although there can be advanced methods of doing this but right now I don't know how to do it and it's not my goal too, so I will first select a bunch of ETFs from Yahoo Finance and then check their previous performances and run a backtest too

-So far I have developed all the tools I need in order to analyze a portfolio but now comes the main part which is deciding and then actually executing my ideas.

 ```python